Is Project Management Killing Good Products, Teams and Software? - Slashdot

 Track time estimates, and the 50% slop on top of it.
 If 1/2 way through the project you have gone through 3/4 of your slop time, you already know you aren't going to make it.
 If you have only gone through 1/3 of your slop there is a good chance you might actually make it by the 150% time.

+Double it and switch to the next larger unit.
+Hour becomes day, day becomes week etc.

-MBAs are killing Good Products, etc (Score:2)
+MBAs are killing Good Products, etc (Score:4, Informative)

 One quarter the defense budget got cut and we went from growing 40% to 20%.
 20% growth sounds good to you and me.
 But to the bean counters it was a layoff.
 That got the expected profits for the quarter back in line at the expense of future growth and morale.